dylanshine/openai-kit/README.md

 ~~~~
 ⚠️ OpenAI strongly recommends developers of client-side applications proxy requests through a separate backend service to keep their API key safe.
 API keys can access and manipulate customer billing, usage, and organizational data, so it's a significant risk to [expose](https://nshipster.com/secrets/) them.

-Create a `OpenAIKit.Client` using a httpClient and configuration.
+Create a `OpenAIKit.Client` by passing a configuration.

 ~~~~swift